Indoor Football League: Timeline

-IFL Championship Game
+IFL National Championship

 The IFL Championship Game (formerly the United Bowl) has been played every season since 2009.
-The current IFL champions are the Northern Arizona Wranglers, who won the championship game in 2022.
-The Sioux Falls Storm won six straight United Bowls from 2011 to 2016.
+The current IFL champions are the Arizona Rattlers, who won the championship game in 2024 defeating Massachusetts in Las Vegas.

 The IFL continued to use the "United Bowl" name originally used by United Indoor Football.
 The UIF used this name before they merged with Intense Football League to form the Indoor Football League.
 The UIF held United Bowl I, II, III, and IV in 2005 through 2008, with all four being won by the Sioux Falls Storm.
 Although the name "National Indoor Bowl Championship" was used for the 2008 contest between the UIF and the Intense Football League, the "United Bowl" name was used for the combined league's championship instead up through 2021.
-Starting in the 2022 season the league started a three-year deal to play the now named IFL National Championship Game in the Dollar Loan Center in Henderson, Nevada.
+Starting in the 2022 season the league started a three-year deal to play the now named IFL National Championship Game in the Lee's Family Forum (formerly the Dollar Loan Center) in Henderson, Nevada.

-Results

 Media

 On May 11, 2021, the IFL announced a national television partnership with Stadium, in which Stadium will air the IFL Game of The Week nationally each week for the rest of the season.
 The deal was negotiated by The Team Management, LLC, and each game will be produced exclusively by BEK Communications.

-All other games will still be streamed through YouTube.
+In 2023, IFL announced a new broadcasting agreement with CBS Sports Network ensuring that the next three IFL National Championship games will air on the network.
+The deal also allows for additional games to be aired on CBS Sports Network throughout the agreement.

+On March 12, 2025, the IFL announced the launch of IFL Network, a subscription streaming service that will carry all of the IFL's games live online.
+The deal ends the IFL's practice of streaming the games for free on YouTube as it had in 2024.
 Some teams also have individual contracts with local or regional TV and radio channels.